-John Silver is an opportunist who gets caught being a blind passenger on a ship.
+John Silver is an opportunist.
 He knows the power of manipulation and he survives because he is very good at spotting the weaknesses of others and playing them against each other.
 Quite the opposite of Charles Vane.

 Rather late in the series John Silver faces up to himself, cannot run from himself anymore, and this is symbolically shown by him losing a leg.
 The conversations he has with his mentor Captain Flint, are extremely interesting seen from a spiritual perspective, since they deal with honor, warriorhood, and the weaknesses of Man.

 Especially interesting are their conversations on joining the ‘Dark Path’, which can be seen as: ‘Evil’ or can be seen as: How far can you go, with your soul intact, in defying the Matrix.
 The Matrix understood as The Empire and thereby: Every man and woman’s right to be free of any kind of shackles.

 Spirituality and the quest for freedom hides everywhere, doesn’t it?

 When I first came across Black Sails it didn’t speak to me.